 - Progress monitored by teachers as part of an ongoing observation and assessment that will identify differences between progress, attainment and achievement.
 This is monitored by the Inclusion Leader and senior leaders through team meetings, advice and support from the Inclusion Leader, and termly pupil progress meeting.

-- Progress made against the objectives specified in 'Development Matters' and the age related expectations or the National Curriculum.
+- Progress made against the objectives specified in 'Development Matters' and the age related expectations of the National Curriculum.

-- Where necessary progress is measured using the objectives as laid out in P Scales.
+- Where necessary progress is measured using the assessment criteria as laid out in Pre-Key Stage Standards.

 - Standardised screening, assessments for specific learning difficulties, and assessment tools